hms-networks/IgnitionEwonConnector/readme.md

    * Open Designer and navigate to the `Tag Browser`
    * Expand the `All Providers` directory.
-   * Expand the directory associated with your Ewon Connector Tag Provider
+   * Expand the directory associated with your Ewon Connector Tag Provider.
-   * Expand the directory associated with the Ewon you want to read live tag values from
+   * Expand the directory associated with the Ewon you want to read live tag values from.
    * Expand the `_config` directory.
    * Find the `AllRealtime` tag and enable it.